 \section{Abstract}

-In this paper, intelligent-reflecting-surface(IRS)-aided secure precise wireless transmission (SPWT) schemes are proposed in the three dimension (3D) wireless communication scenario.
-Unavailable direct path channels from transmitter to receivers are considered when the direct pathes are obstructed by obstacles.
-Then, multiple IRSs are utilized to achieve SPWT through the reflection path among transmitter, IRS and receivers in order to enhance the communication performance and energy efficiency simultaneously.
+In this paper, multiple reconfigurable intelligent surfaces (RIS) aided secure precise wireless transmission (SPWT) schemes are proposed in the three-dimensional (3D) wireless communication scenario.
+Unavailable direct path channels from transmitter to receivers are considered when the direct paths are obstructed by obstacles.
+Then, multiple RISs are utilized to achieve SPWT through the reflection path among transmitter, RISs and receivers in order to enhance the communication performance and energy efficiency simultaneously.
 First, a maximum-signal-to-interference-and-noise ratio (MSINR) scheme is proposed in a single user scenario.
 Then, the multi-user scenario is considered where the illegitimate users are regarded as eavesdroppers.
-A maximum-secrecy-rate (MSR) scheme and a maximum-signal-to-leakage-and-noise ratio (MSLNR) are proposed, respectively.
-The former has a better performance in secrecy rate (SR), however it has a high complexity.
-The latter has a lower complexity than MSR scheme with the SR performance loss.
+A maximum-secrecy-rate (MSR) scheme and a maximum-signal-to-leakage-and-noise ratio (MSLNR) are proposed.
+The former achieves a better secrecy rate (SR) performance but incurs a higher complexity.
+The latter has a lower complexity than the MSR scheme with an SR performance loss.
 Simulation results show that both single-user scheme and multi-user scheme can achieve SPWT which transmits confidential message precisely to location of desired users.
 Moreover, MSLNR scheme has a lower complexity than the MSR scheme, while the SR performance is close to that of the MSR scheme.